X-MalChain/X-MalChain/README.md

 ## Development Environment
 ### Project Package Overview
+- _asset_: Some assets used for implementation of X-MalChain or experiments.
 - _common_: Design the model or class of database.
 - _createkg_: Draw a knowledge graph with Neo4j.
 - _detect & verify_: Detect malicious behaviors.
 Note that, this is an early version, and the latest version is in X-MalChain.py.